Design, visualize, and analyze antennas

 Manually change the antenna properties using the Antenna Properties tab.
 In this tab, you can change the geometrical properties of the antenna, add a dielectric substrate to the antenna, and change the value and location of the load.

 Open the app and click New to show the default dipole antenna.

-In the Backing Structure section, click Cavity to create a cavity-backed dipole antenna.
+From the BACKING STRUCTURE GALLERY, click Rectangular Cavity to create a cavity-backed dipole antenna.